gtedavid/matrix-multiply-exec-time/README.md

    To install Python on Linux, you can refer to one of the tutorials posted on the web.
    This one was used : https://computingforgeeks.com/how-to-install-python-on-debian-linux/
    `sudo pip name_of_a_package` be sure to replace `name_of_a_package` with one of the above packets.
+   On Linux I used this tutorial to install Visual Studio Code https://code.visualstudio.com/docs/setup/linux

 #### Use / licencing not set
 Please feel free to use this program if you need it.